 “Receiving these scholarships is hope for my future career.”

 He said the scholarship application was a simple and easy process.
 He filled out one application and it applied to all the different scholarships he was eligible for.

-“My personal connections I was able to build through Multicultural Affairs helped me to receive other scholarships as well.”
+“My personal connections I was able to build through Intercultural Affairs helped me to receive other scholarships as well.”